 The simple answer is “yes,” engaging in physical activity on a daily basis is a healthy behavior.
 However, it’s important to find the right balance of exercise intensity and duration so that you don’t push yourself too hard (this can lead to Overtraining Syndrome, a common pitfall for many athletes).

 As mentioned above, no matter who you are or what you do, sometimes your body is ready to crush a workout and sometimes it’s not.
 How do you know?
 Based on your physiological markers, the WHOOP recovery metric provides daily insight (from 0-100% and classified as green, yellow or red) as to how prepared your body is to perform.

 This may depend on the type of exercise you’re doing and how much stress you want to put on your body.
-WHOOP quantifies the strain (an individualized measure of cardiovascular exertion on a 0-21 scale) your body takes on, both for specific workouts and activities, and over the course of your entire day.
+WHOOP quantifies the strain (an individualized measure of cardiovascular and muscular load on a 0-21 scale) your body takes on, both for specific workouts and activities, and over the course of your entire day.